 Fencing.
 Although not practical everywhere, a wire fence with one and one-half inch mesh is the most reliable way to exclude rabbits.
 Two feet high is enough.
 Taller wire fencing four feet high provides a spot to grow sweet peas, morning glories, and other vines.
 To prevent rabbits from burrowing below, bury 2 to 6 inches below soil.
 Wooden fences can be rabbit-proofed by adding wire to gaps.
 Wire can be circled around young trees and shrubs, especially in winter.

-The Best Rabbit Repellent: We’re all awaiting a magical spray that will solve our rabbit problem.
-Repellent make plants taste bad or create an odor.
+The Best Rabbit Repellents: We’re all awaiting a magical spray that will solve our rabbit problem.
+Repellents make plants taste bad or create an odor.
 Results vary widely by location and circumstance.
 That’s why soap-on-a-rope or mothballs works for some and not others.
 Other questionable repellents include human hair, fox urine, old shoes, and marigolds.
 Repellents having better success contain thiram, capsaicin (hot pepper), or dried blood.
-Very Important: the best repellents tested contain putrid eggs and garlic, like commercially available Liquid Fence in ready-to-use form or concentrate.
+The best repellents tested contain putrid eggs and garlic, like commercially available Liquid Fence in ready-to-use form or concentrate.
 Because it’s expensive, I’ve researched a successful homemade version.
 Instead of $40 for 40 ounces of concentrate that make 5 gallons of repellent, the homemade version makes 5 gallons for approximately $6.

 The recipe: Break a dozen eggs, minus shells, into a gallon jug.
 Add two cups of milk, shake, and place in a warm sunny spot for 5-7 days.
 Empty into a five gallon bucket.
 Add one container each of inexpensive garlic powder and cayenne pepper.
 Add one-half cup of Dawn dishwashing soap plus water to make 5 gallons.
 Mix well and apply with watering can on and around non-food plants.
 Because it contains raw eggs, apply to areas around food plants instead of onto leaves you‘ll eat.
 This repellent can be used around the perimeter of flower beds and gardens for control of larger areas.
 Most repellents must be replenished after heavy rain.
 I’ve used the name-brand Liquid Fence with very good results.
 Then I switched to the home-made version and had equally successful results for several years.